MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 Determine which memory regions are affected and determine which components are responsible for the corruption.

-* List all memory available and their specifics
+* List all the memories available and their specifics:

     * Access mode (addressable, DMA, ...)
     * Cache mechanism?
 L1, L2

 * Is low-power enabled for CPU and peripherals?
 Is the memory disabled/changed to save power?
-* Get the memory layout of the project
+* Get the memory layout of the project:

     * What are the code sections for the BSP and the Application?
     * Where are the BSP stack and heap?
 What about the Application stack and heap?
-    * Where are the Java immortals heap?
+    * Where is the Java immortals heap?
     * Where are the Java strings?
     * Where is the MicroEJ UI buffer?
-    * Besides the Java immortals, what are the other intersection point between the Java application and the BSP? (e.g. a temporary RAM buffer for JPEG decoder).
+    * Besides the Java immortals, what are the other intersection point between the Java application and the BSP? (e.g., a temporary RAM buffer for JPEG decoder).
-    * Please refer to the :ref:`Core Engine Link section <core_engine_link>` to locate the Application sections and to the :ref:`application_options` for their sizes.
+    * Please refer to the :ref:`Core Engine Link section <core_engine_link>` to locate the Application sections, and to the :ref:`application_options` for their sizes.

-* Implement a CRC of the *hot sections* when entering/leaving all natives. *Hot Sections* are memory sections used by both Java code and native code (e.g. C or ASM).
+* Implement a CRC of the *hot sections* when entering/leaving all natives. *Hot Sections* are memory sections used by both Java code and native code (e.g., C or ASM).

 * Move the C stack at the beginning of the memory to trigger a crash when it overflows (instead of corrupting the memory).

-When a Hardfault Occurs
+When a HardFault Occurs
 ~~~~~~~~~~~~~~~~~~~~~~~

 Extract Information and Coredump